 Even on generic items like milk, eggs, and bread.
 You can use it at any store too.

-I’ve been using Ibotta for a couple years and have earned several hundred dollars in free Amazon gift cards.
+I’ve been using Ibotta for a few years and have earned several hundred dollars which I always redeem for Amazon gift cards.

-You can also request a cash payout as well as gift cards to dozens of other popular retailers.
+Besides requesting a gift card, you can ask for a cash payout as well as gift cards to dozens of other popular retailers.

 2. Use TopCashBack and Score $15 Amazon Gift Card

-If you’re still not a Prime member, but thinking of joining, I have a way to join and score a $15 Amazon gift card in the process.
+If you’re still not a Prime member, but thinking of joining, I have a way to join and get a $15 Amazon gift card in the process.

-Simply join Amazon Prime via TopCashBack and you’ll get a free $15 Amazon gift card for your troubles.
+Simply join Amazon Prime via TopCashBack and you’ll get a $15 gift card for your troubles.
 And by “troubles” I mean a couple minutes of your time.